JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

 **Limitations**

-1. Nonlinear (Michaelis-Menten) kinetics

-2. The model starts drug distribution immediately, but some drugs exhibit distribution delays.

-3. Saturation effects and metabolism
+1. This model does not account for any other type of kinetics.
+Therefore, it is not linear, then the model will fail.

+2. The model assumes instantaneous distribution, but some drugs have a slow equilibration phase with tissues.
+Additionally, blood flow and tissue binding can cause non-uniform drug distribution which is somethimg that the model does not account for.

+3. The model ignores saturation of transporters or plasma protein binding, which can alter drug distribution.

+4. Some drugs (e.g., prodrugs) are metabolized in peripheral tissues, but the model assumes elimination only in the central compartment.

 ### Two Compartment Open Model for IV Bolus Dose